Bali Hotels › Laguna Hotel

 Laguna – The Location

-- Area: Faces a glorious beach within the most spacious and tranquil part of southern Bali.
-Very convenient for beaches, shops, cafés, and other attractions.
+- Area: Faces a glorious beach and is convenient for shops, cafés, and other facilities and attractions.

 - Address: Kawasan Pariwisata Nusa Dua Lot N2.
-Inside the gated complex of 4 and 5-star resorts at Nusa Dua, a very popular tourist region in southern Bali.
+Access is along the main road through Nusa Dua, a gated complex of luxury resorts in southern Bali.

-- How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
-This takes about 20 minutes (12 km via the tollway), depending on traffic.
+- How to Get There: The only way to/from the airport is by metered taxi or a chartered car with a driver.
+Depending on traffic, it takes about 20 minutes (12km via the tollway).

 - Handy to: Bali Collection mall.
 Café/bars at The Bay Bali.
 Museum Pasifika.
 Headland with temples and views.

 - Guests: Less of a family vibe than most rival resorts nearby.
 Children are welcome, but many guests are couples of all ages.